skeyll/SynicSugar/docs/content/SynicSugar.RTC/RTCManager.md

 ### Description
-Manager singleton on session.
-This script attached to NetworkManger.<br>
-We can manage RTC setting on a session.
+Manage around RTC on session. <br>
 This script is Mono's Singleton attached to NetworkManager.
 To generate NetworkManager, right-click on the Hierarchy and click SynicSugar/NetworkManager
 NetworkManager has DontDestroy, so NetworkManager will not be destroyed by scene transitions.